 By running through your preventative plan at least twice a year, your HVAC system will run properly and more efficiently.
 The benefits of staff and patient comfort, a controlled sterile environment and the long-term cost savings are well worth the seasonal checks.

 Consistently monitoring your system and preventative maintenance are the keys to a properly operating HVAC system.
-To avoid being the next hospital turning patients in need away, spending millions to replace compromised supplies or being featured in the news for a malfunction, consult with us today to set up your preventative maintenance plan.
+To avoid the next hospital HVAC disaster, consult with us today to set up your preventative maintenance plan.